GreccoOliva-Franco/challenge-flixxo/README.md

 - Copy ".env.example" into ".env" file and populate the ".env" file.
 (IMPORTANT: this env variable "DEPLOY_CONFIG" must be set to *docker* execution enviroment)

+## Limitations

+- Dependency Injection is not implemented.
+- Inversion of Control is not implemented.

 ## Initzialization

 ### First time